 Extension Period Conditions

 When a seller fails to meet the original delivery deadline, an extension period may be granted under certain conditions to allow performance without breaching the contract.
 This extension period serves as a limited timeframe during which the seller can cure the late delivery, realigning with the buyer’s delivery expectations.
 The grant of such an extension typically depends on the seller’s timely notification to the buyer and a reasonable assurance that the delayed goods will be delivered within the new timeframe.
-Importantly, the extension period must not unreasonably prejudice the buyer or fundamentally alter the contract’s terms.
+The extension period must not unreasonably prejudice the buyer or fundamentally alter the contract’s terms.
 This mechanism balances the seller’s opportunity to remedy the breach against the buyer’s right to timely performance, reinforcing the UCC’s objective of facilitating good faith commercial transactions.

 Impact on Contract Terms